-The second issue on appeal is whether the Co-Obligor substantially violated the terms of the Immigration Bond.
+The second issue on appeal is whether the Co-Obligor substantially violated the terms of the immigration bond.
 In order to determine whether a bond violation is substantial, we consider the following Kubacki factors:

-- The extent of the violation: - Whether the violation was accidental or intentional; - Whether the violation was made in good faith; and - Whether steps were taken to get in compliance with the bond.
+- The extent of the violation; - Whether the violation was accidental or intentional; - Whether the violation was made in good faith; and - Whether steps were taken to get in compliance with the bond.

 Kubacki, 18 I&N Dec. at 44.
 In this instance, the Co-Obligor claims that pursuant to Pereira v.
 Sessions, 138 S. Ct.
 2105 (2018), and Niz-Chavez v.
 Garland, 141 S. Ct.
-1474 (2021), the bonded Foreign National's NTA was invalid, and that this "severely prejudiced" the Co-Obligor's ability to deliver the bonded Foreign National.
-Second, the Co-Obligor claims that because of the alleged invalidity of the NTA, the bonded Foreign National's removal proceedings never actually commenced, and thus the Co-Obligor "could not have possibly produced the [bonded Foreign National]."
+1474 (2021), the foreign national's NTA was invalid, and that this "severely prejudiced" the Co-Obligor's ability to deliver the bonded foreign national.
+Second, the Co-Obligor claims that because of the alleged invalidity of the NTA, the foreign national's removal proceedings never actually commenced, and thus the Co-Obligor "could not have possibly produced the [foreign national]."
 Third, the Co-Obligor argues that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R. [§] 103.6(e)."

 Before addressing these arguments, we note that the Supreme Court's holding in Pereira was limited to the narrow issue of whether the "stop-time" rule can be triggered by an NTA that omits the time and place of the initial hearing.
 See Santos-Santos v.
 Barr, 917 F.3d 486, 489 (6th Cir.
 2019); Karingithi v.
 Whitaker, 913 F.3d 1158, 1161 (9th Cir.
 2019).
 The Niz-Chavez ruling held that an NTA must consist of a single document containing the time and place of an immigration hearing to trigger the "stop-time" rule in cancellation of removal cases.
-ICE Form I-340 is distinguishable from a "notice to appear" under section 239(a) of the Act, and the Court in Pereira and Niz-Chavez did not address any notice requirements with respect to the ICE Form I-340 or immigration bond proceedings, more generally.
+ICE Form I-340 is distinguishable from a "notice to appear" under section 239(a) of the Act, and the Courts in Pereira and Niz-Chavez did not address any notice requirements with respect to ICE Form I-340 or immigration bond proceedings.
 An ICE Form I-340 is a "Notice to Obligor to Deliver Alien" to ICE for several possible reasons, and not a notice to a foreign national to appear at an immigration court for proceedings.
-Therefore, we do not find the holdings of Pereira or Niz-Chavez relevant to immigration bond proceedings.
+Therefore, we do not find the holdings of Pereira or Niz-Chavez applicable to the current case.